-The District also holds access easements and utility easements on the property.
+The District has also granted access easements and utility easements on the property.
 The access easements are for access permissions onto the Preserve for Circle 8 Angus Ranch, Withlacoochee River Electric, the Ehren Cemetery private inholding, and for private entities to perform culvert maintenance tasks.
-The utility easements are held with TBW, Withlacoochee River Electric, and Duke Energy for the purposes of linear facilities located on the Preserve.
+The utility easements are granted to TBW, Withlacoochee River Electric, and Duke Energy for the purposes of linear facilities located on the Preserve.